Rethinking Genomic Modeling Through Optical Character Recognition: Experiments

 \paragraph{Q1: Downstream DNA prediction.} Fig.~\ref{fig:ablation_downstream} reports eQTL AUROC on nine GTEx tissues.
 OpticalDNA improves DeepSeek-OCR on \emph{all} tissues, yielding a +5.37\% relative gain on the overall average.
 The gains are especially pronounced on more challenging tissues, such as Thyroid (+16.86\%) and SNSES (+14.30\%), and remain consistent on MS (+7.09\%), AS (+3.37\%), NT (+3.14\%), and SSELL (+2.77\%).
 These results indicate that our DNA-specific document formulation and pretraining yield transferable representations for long-range functional genomics prediction.
 Detailed per-tissue results are provided in Appendix~\ref{app:ablation_dnalongbench_eqtl}.

 \paragraph{Q2: DNA transcription.} We randomly sample 1{,}000 validation examples from both HG38 and rice pretraining corpora to evaluate single-page image-to-text DNA transcription.
 To assess robustness, we randomly truncate each DNA document by removing up to 90\% of its tail and transcribe the remaining single-page input into nucleotide sequences.
 Since the target length is known, we compare predictions against different prefixes of the ground-truth (GT) sequence and report Exact Match (EM) and character similarity (CS) (Table~\ref{tab:ablation_transcription}).
 Across all prefix ratios and both corpora, OpticalDNA substantially outperforms DeepSeek-OCR, achieving near-perfect EM under short prefixes (e.g., 97.3/98.5 at 10\%) and remaining strong at full-length transcription (79.6/74.9 at 100\%), while DeepSeek-OCR stays near zero EM throughout.
 OpticalDNA also maintains consistently high CS (90.6--100.0), indicating stable nucleotide-level fidelity under severe truncation and varying decoding lengths.
+Furthermore, length-wise OCR transcription results show that OpticalDNA-Rice remains reliable under moderate sequence density and degrades mainly near the single-page capacity (Appendix~\ref{app:t1_length_ocr}).